It's 800-941-Sean, if you want to be a part of the program.

 There's no question about it.

-Uh there's you know, and I think uh Florida looks pretty safe.
+And I think Florida looks pretty safe.

-Uh and South Carolina looks pretty safe.
+South Carolina looks pretty safe.

-Yeah, I I don't disagree with you.
+Yeah, I don't disagree with you.

-Um I can't point to a single thing that Joe Biden and the Democrats have done that's successful.
+I can't point to a single thing that Joe Biden and the Democrats have done that's successful.

-Joe Biden here, and I don't think it's gonna end well for Trudeau if they start sending in the military or police and start, you know, beating up peaceful people or rounding them up and arresting them and taking their rigs and putting them in jail.
+If, for example, per Joe Biden's suggestion that Trudeau go after the truckers and things get aggressive against peaceful protesters, the heroes of the pandemic, I don't think that's going to end well for the Democrats here, Joe Biden here, and I don't think it's going to end well for Trudeau if they start sending in the military or police and start beating up peaceful people or rounding them up and arresting them and taking their rigs and putting them in jail.

 There's no question.

-People we talk about how it's you know hard to find somebody who doesn't like Herschel Walker.
+People, you know, we talk about how it's hard to find somebody who doesn't like Herschel Walker.

 It's hard to find somebody who has a problem with truckers.

-I mean, they are such uh uh an Americana kind of kind of people that you know, just people think of a trucker as as a reliable and an honest person.
+People think of a trucker as a reliable and an honest person.

-Well, it seems like that's the one thing that they're holding on to, and now they want to have big hearings over the summer.
+Well, it seems like that's the one thing that they're holding on to.

-and then later servers uh belonging to the White House to establish an inference and narrative to bring a govern to bring government agencies linking Trump to Russia.
+And that is that lawyers for the Clinton campaign were paying a technology company to infiltrate servers belonging to Trump Tower and then later servers belonging to the White House to establish an inference and narrative to bring a government to bring government agencies linking Trump to Russia.

 It was apparently now all discovered by John Durham.